fcitx-contrib/fcitx5-macos/README.md

 cmake --build build
 sudo cmake --install build
 ```
+After the first time you execute `cmake --install`, you need to logout and login,
+then add Fcitx5 in System Setttings -> Keyboard -> Input Sources, Chinese Simplified.

+For installations afterwards, clicking `Restart` in Fcitx5 menu suffices.

 ### Code sign
 Some features (e.g. notifications, core dump) require the app bundle be code-signed after installation: